 - The program is voluntary for teachers.

 - Teachers go in pairs.

 - Teachers make sure the parents agree to the visit by making an appointment and following up before arriving.

 - Teachers focus on the family’s hopes and dreams for their child.

 - Any student can get a home visit, so it doesn’t become a stigma.

 “I was a little scared and intimidated,” Adkins said.
 She worried the parents wouldn’t want her in their home and was skeptical that the visit would really make a difference for her student, Hernan.
 For his part, Hernan thought Adkins was there to tell on him.

 “I actually felt like she was going to tell them bad things about me because I wasn’t doing too well at that time,” Hernan said.

 Listen to the rest of Hernan and Adkins’ story on the first episode of Season 3 of the MindShift podcast.
 You’ll hear more about why teachers and parents are skeptical of home visits and get to go along on one with us!
-Find it on Apple Podcasts, Google Play, Stitcher, NPR One or anywhere you get your podcasts.
+Find it on Apple Podcasts, Google Play, Stitcher, Spotify, NPR One or anywhere you get your podcasts.